 It appears as though the Fidelity coaches rely on more tools and online resources and less on the financial planning aspect of the service.

-Both may offer great value for their account management fees, but Vanguard Personal Advisor Services is the better option if you’re looking for human financial advisor support.
+Both robo-advisors offer great value for their account management fees, but Vanguard Personal Advisor Services is the better option if you’re looking for human financial advisor support.
 They offer a lot of customized support for very reasonable account management fees.

 Regarding the broader investment platforms, we prefer Fidelity overall as their investments, research, and tools are among the best.